 After the custard begins to boil, cook for one minute longer and then remove it from the heat.
 At this point, the custard should be very thick.

-Step 6.
-Strain the custard.
 Strain the banana pudding custard through a fine-meshed sieve into a large bowl.
-This ensures that any cooked egg bits won’t be in your pudding.
+This ensures that any cooked egg bits will not be in the pudding.

-Step 7.
-Finish the custard.
 Immediately whisk in the remaining 1 cup of cream and the three teaspoons of vanilla.
+Continue whisking until the cream is completely mixed in.
+Then grab a spoon and taste this little bit of Heaven.
+It’s amazing.

-How to layer this banana pudding with homemade custard
+How to layer banana pudding

 Now start layering: Spoon a thin layer of warm custard on the bottom of the dish and cover it with a layer of vanilla wafers.
 I like to crush some of the wafers and leave some whole.

-Add a layer of sliced bananas, and then start over with the custard.
-Continue until you run out of wafers and bananas, finish with a layer of custard, then crumble a few vanilla wafers over the top.
+Add a layer of sliced bananas, then start over with the custard.
+Continue until you run out of vanilla wafers and bananas, finish with a layer of custard, then crumble a few vanilla wafers over the top.

 Spread the whipped cream over the top of your custard, and you will have the best banana pudding ever!